~/ ~/documents ~/software ~/pictures github (opens in new tab)

 sha256 = lib.fakeSha256;

-Avoid deliberate evoking an evaluating of the derivation with a fake hash in order to throw an error, which feels like an anti-pattern, by leveraging tools to preemptively compute hashes.
-Both Nix’s internal nix-hash and nix hash, along with community de-factor standard tool nix-prefetch-url, that provides shortcuts for both fetching remote sources into the Nix store and computing their hash are all useful to reduce the burden in maintaining derivations, and should be preferred over the fake hash approach.
+Avoid deliberately invoking evaluation of the derivation with a fake hash just to trigger an error, which feels like an anti-pattern, by leveraging tools to preemptively compute hashes.
+Both Nix’s internal nix-hash and nix hash, along with the community de facto standard tool nix-prefetch-url, which provides shortcuts for both fetching remote sources into the Nix store and computing their hash, are useful for reducing the burden of maintaining derivations and should be preferred over the fake-hash approach.